Steering a Career Between Your 'Right' Answer and Reality

 The traditional choices are loyalty (accept a decision you oppose), voice (speak out), and exit (leave the organization).
 Each choice has professional and personal pros and cons that require careful consideration.

 I am aware that this advice toward reasonableness is hard to hear right now.
 I'm deeply concerned about the direction of federal policy.
-Right now, many federal employees are facing loyalty, voice, exit questions in their work.
+Right now, many federal employees are facing loyalty, voice, and exit questions in their work.
 Acting Attorney General Sally Q. Yates chose voice in the matter of the "Protecting the Nation from Foreign Terrorist Entry into the United States" executive order.
 On that issue, she sacrificed her position for what she thought was right.

 Standing for what is right calls us to be authentic — accepting the predicament of a flawed world, considering what is moral, allowing the pain of things not being right, and working for the good nonetheless.